Particles Frequently Asked Questions

 What's something else that is worse in Lisp?

 In Lisp you have to escape certain characters.
 In Particles, you never need to escape characters.
-(Note: although you are 100% free to design Scroll Dialects that implement escape characters, that is almost never necessary).
+(Note: although you are 100% free to design parsers that implement escape characters, that is almost never necessary).

 History